muratk3n/thirdwave/en/README.md

 emergent for the gamer, dude who plays.

 If The Programmer is good (which "He" probably is) he would seperate the backg logic from his UI anyway.
+Whapush 😉

 ---